 close

-The Master in Computer Science is designed to be studied in four semesters (120 ECTS).
-You will attend compulsory courses in Computer Science, select among the specialisations, and enrich your curriculum with management and entrepreneurship courses, as well as electives from the contextual studies of the University of St.Gallen.
+The Master in Computer Science is designed to be completed within four semesters (120 ECTS).
+You will attend compulsory courses in computer science, select among the specialisations, and enrich your curriculum with management and entrepreneurship courses as well as the electives from Contextual Studies.

-In the following, we present the curriculum based on its structure.
-The primary visualisation of the curriculum is split into three main areas: The green area features the computer science courses (90 ECTS, 75%).
-The white areas stand for management courses (10%), and the beige ones represent context courses (15%).
-Each area focuses on developing different competencies.
-Namely, the computer science courses focus on technical competencies with the opportunity to specialise in either Data Science/AI or Software and Systems Engineering.
-The management courses foster business acumen, and the context courses develop and sharpen our students' reflective competencies.
-Together, this combination of competencies create a potent mix of practical skills, business skills and societal understanding.
+Visually the curriculum may be split into three main areas: the green area features the computer science courses (90 ECTS, 75%); the white areas stand for management courses (10%); and the beige areas represent Cotextual Studies courses (15%).
+Each area focuses on developing different competencies: so the computer science courses focus on technical competencies, with the opportunity to specialise in either Data Science or Software and Systems Engineering; the management courses foster business acumen; and the context courses develop and sharpen our students' reflective competencies.
+Together, this combination of competencies creates a potent mix of practical skills, business skills and societal understanding.

 • Computer Science